 Burn Fat and Build Muscle

 Usually, when a person is trying to burn fat and lose weight, they end up losing two things: they lose fat and they also lose muscle.
-They get thinner but that all important muscle decreases at the same time.
-That is because dieting decreases the amount of nutrients in your system that the body needs to maintain the muscle.
+They get thinner but that all-important muscle decreases at the same time.
+That is because dieting decreases the number of nutrients in your system that the body needs to maintain the muscle.

 But there is a way to burn fat and build muscle, not lose muscle, and do it all at the same time.
 I am going to show you how and you will not have to starve yourself or spend countless hours in the gym.
 Don’t get me wrong, it is hard work, it is not a magic pill, but if you can eat right, exercise right, and optimize your body’s natural muscle growth factors, you can accomplish it.